Cupbearer: In the Bible

-Cup-bearers are mentioned several times in the Bible.
+Cupbearers are mentioned several times in the Bible.

-The position is first mentioned in Genesis 40:1, although the Hebrew word (elsewhere translated as "cup-bearer") is here sometimes rendered as "butler".
-The phrase "chief of the butlers" accords with the fact that there were often a number of such officials under one as chief.
-In the Post-exilic period, Nehemiah rose to the high ranking palace position of cup-bearer to King Artaxerxes, the sixth King of the Median / Persian Empire.
+The position is first mentioned in Genesis 40:1.
+The phrase "chief of the cupbearers" accords with the fact that there were often a number of such officials under one as chief.
+In the Post-exilic period, Nehemiah rose to the high ranking palace position of cupbearer to King Artaxerxes, the sixth King of the Median / Persian Empire.
 The position placed his life on the line every day, but gave Nehemiah authority and high pay.
 He was held in high esteem by Artaxerxes, as the record shows.
 His financial ability would indicate that the office was a lucrative one.